dnsl48/gauger/README.md

 echo $timer->toString ();
 ```

-The result will show us something like this:
+The result will be something like that:

 ```
 *********************************** Stretchy ***********************************